We Must Learn To Live Together Street Mural, Kansas City, MO

 A little over a week later, the mural was defaced with white paint and tire marks.
 This did not set Smith back; his plan was to try to incorporate the vandalism into the mural.2

-Just like Minneapolis, Kansas City was struck with riots after the death of George Floyd.
-There were several days of protests, looting, and vandalization of local businesses in Kansas City.
+Just like Minneapolis, Kansas City experienced protests after the death of George Floyd.
 Many of the community members were impacted by this, as there were over 200 arrests made, one protestor lost an eye from a rubber bullet, and many others were affected by the tear gas.

 Researched by the Urban Art Mapping Team